 Assess whether you have a marathon or sprinter mind-set.
-Successful bloggers have one of these two mind-sets.
+Successful bloggers have one of these two mindsets.
 In some cases, a successful blogger can take years.
-Define your craft, take time, put yourself in a zone of kicking out content, refining it, and realistically looking at what your vision is for your blog in two years.
+Define your craft, take time, put yourself in a zone of kicking out content, refining it, and realistically looking at your vision for your blog in two years.
 Expect nothing to happen for two years because blogging definitely takes time to become successful.
 In the beginning, don’t expect any re-tweets or comments for a while.
-For the first three years, you can literally have only one or two hundred visitors visiting your blog.
-When you finally figure out essentially the kinds of blogging strategies that “work” in your industry, that’s when you will see results.
-Eventually, it is very possible to have several hundred thousands of visitors to your blog which can lead to a completely sustainable business of your own as a result of blogging.
+You can literally have only one or two hundred visitors visiting your blog for the first three years.
+When you finally figure out practically the kinds of blogging strategies that “work” in your industry, that’s when you will see results.
+Eventually, it is possible to have several hundred thousand visitors to your blog, which can lead to a completely sustainable business of your own due to blogging.
 It doesn’t have to take you that long to be successful.
 In the early days of blogging, no one really knew what they were doing.
-The good news is that now there are many strategies outlined on the Internet that can give you a head start.
-No point re-inventing the wheel.
+The good news is that now there are many strategies outlined on the Internet that can give you a head start—no point re-inventing the wheel.

 Tips on How to Create Content

 Done is better than perfect.
 Some great bloggers are such perfectionists and are constantly refining and refurbishing their content, but because they are never done with it, the content stays in their draft folder forever.
 You don’t want your content to stay unfinished.
 Just get your content out there.
 Get leverage with yourself by telling people how much content you plan on releasing.
-This will give you added motivation to deliver on what you have promised by increasing the frequency of your blog posts.
+This will give you added motivation to deliver on what you have promised by increasing your blog posts’ frequency.
 You will feel like you need to follow through.
-Get content out on a regular basis, but be careful with the word “regular”.
+Get content out regularly, but be careful with the word “regular.”
 Be reasonable.
 Find your tempo and stick with it.

 How Do You Find Ideas for Topics to Write About?